jlibovicky/jlibovicky.github.io/_posts/2019-06-07-MT-Weekly-Probing-the-need-for-visual-context.md

 experiments with artificial noise in the source sentences and measured how well the missing information from the source sentences can be recovered when different model architectures are used.
-In particular, they were masking out (think of BERT, masking out words is obviously popular these days):
+In particular, they were masking out (think of BERT, masking out words is obviously popular these days) following
+words:

 * color adjectives;

 * nouns denoting entities in the image; and

-* different numbers of words from the end of the sentence.
+* words from the end of the sentence.

-In all the experiments, multimodal models (with only small differences among the multimodal architectures) were able to recover the information using the image, in contrast to the text-only models that do not any other option that guessing what missing word can be from the textual context.
+In all the experiments, multimodal models (with only small differences among the multimodal architectures) were able to recover the missing information using the image, in contrast to the text-only models that do not any other option that guessing what missing word can be from the textual context.

-The most interesting results of the papers si that masking the words during training, but it also makes the attention over the image much more aware of the objects in the picture as can be seen in the following visualization.
+The most interesting result of the paper is that masking the words during training also makes the attention over the image much more aware of the objects in the picture as can be seen in the following visualization.

 ![attention visualization](/assets/probing_mmt.png)